canonical/meta-snapd/README.md

  * snapd

-The layer currently supports Yocto Kirkstone release.
+The layer follows Yocto master branch.

 The following layers are required: